-The iPad is commercial-off-the-shelf (COTS) electronic hardware that is not approved or certified by the CAA.
+The iPad is COTS electronic hardware that is not approved or certified by CAA.
 However, it can be authorised for use by a flight examiner if it meets the EFB criteria discussed in this AC.
 For air operator certificate holders, and operational approval via Operational Specifications must be issued to authorise the use of EFBs.
 For part 91 operators, CAA authorisation for use is not required.
 However, installation and airworthiness requirements specified in this AC are still applicable.